quinonesnn/PatientRecords/README.md

 # PatientRecords

-Prescriber portal to show active patients and their medication's submissions and status
+Prescriber portal used to show active patients and their medication's submissions and status.